Experts' Best Bets: Cheltenham Festival Day 1 tips with Enda McElhinney

 Before becoming a Sports Journalist for Free Super Tips, Aaron spent three years studying Sports Journalism at the University of Sunderland while taking in the Black Cats' 'glory years' under Martin O'Neill.
 Now back in Northern Ireland he turns niche stats into predictions for FST, while he's one of the few people on this island who is equally comfortable at Windsor Park and the Aviva.

-The Cheltenham Festival springs into life on Tuesday afternoon with the first of four magnificent days in the Cotswolds set to be headlined by the Champion Hurdle where Constitution Hills bids to reclaim the crown for trainer Nicky Henderson.
+The Cheltenham Festival springs into life on Tuesday afternoon with the first of four magnificent days in the Cotswolds set to be headlined by the Champion Hurdle as top-class mares Lossiemouth, Brighterdaysahead and Golden Ace lock swords with The New Lion.

-Alongside the feature are six more stunning races as the ‘greatest show on turf’ lights up the Gloucestershire countryside, with the Supreme Novices’ Hurdle, the Arkle and the Mares’ Hurdle topping up the Grade 1 offering to four races.
+Alongside the feature are six more stunning races as the ‘greatest show on turf’ lights up the Gloucestershire countryside, with the Supreme Novices’ Hurdle and the Arkle topping up the Grade 1 offering to three races.

 We’ve got race-by-race tips from the Racing Post’s Enda McElhinney for all the day one action at Cheltenham.